 SCHOOLWIDE ADM Days

 <1,000 3

 1,000-5,000 5

->5,000 7
+>5.000 7

-- 15. Based upon review of (\\\\) days for various campuses, grades, and classes in the computerized attendance system, did the student absences from each day agree to the teachers' attendance registers, absence slips, or other supporting documentation, if used? - 16.
-Did the School have adequate electronic or manual controls in place to ensure that any changes to the original record of student attendance data were properly authorized and documented, including the names or identification numbers of the persons making and authorizing the changes? - 17.
-Was the School's membership/absence information submitted to ADE electronically at least once every 20 school days through the last day of instruction (with the first 20 day period beginning the first day of school or the opening of SAIS for current fiscal year data submission, whichever is later)?
-A.R.S. §15-1042(H) - 18.
-Based upon review of the School's 40th and 100th day information uploaded to ADE, did the membership and absences agree with the School's computerized attendance system records?
+- 15. Based upon review of () days for various campuses, grades, and classes in the computerized attendance system, did the student absences from each day agree to the teachers' attendance registers, absence slips, or other supporting documentation, if used? - 16.
+Did the school have adequate electronic or manual controls in place to ensure that any changes to the original record of student attendance data were properly authorized and documented, including the names or identification numbers of the persons making and authorizing the changes? - 17.
+Was the school's membership/absence information submitted to ADE electronically at least once every 20 school days for membership and 60 days for absence information through the last day of instruction (with the first 20 and 60 day periods day period beginning on the first day of school or the opening of SAIS for current fiscal year data submission, whichever is later)?
+A.R.S. §§15-901(A)(1) and 15-1042(H) - 18.
+Based upon review of the school's 40th and 100th day information uploaded to ADE (ADMS 75-1), did the membership and absences agree with to the School's computerized attendance system records?
 (Note: For an AOI program, review year-end attendance information.)

+RECORDS MANAGEMENT

-RECORDS MANAGEMENT Did the School retain records in accordance with the Records Retention and Disposition for Arizona School Districts manual published by the Arizona State Library, Archives and Public Records (based on the testing conducted during the course of the audit)?
-OPEN MEETING LAW A.R.S. § 38-431.01 and § 38-431.02 (See also Attorney General Opinion 100-009) 1.
-Beginning July 29, 2010, did Did the School conspicuously post a statement on its website stating where all public notices of its meetings will be posted, including the physical and electronic locations?
-Laws 2010, Chapter 88 2.
-Beginning July 29, 2010, did Did the school post all public meeting notices on its website?
-Laws 2010, Chapter 88 3.
-Did the School maintain a record of notices given that includes a copy of each notice that was posted and information regarding the date, time, and place of posting?
-4. Were notices and agendas of public meetings posted at least 24 hours before the meeting?
-5. Were written minutes prepared or a recording made of Governing Board meetings?
-PERSONNEL 1.
+Did the school retain records in accordance with the Records Retention and Disposition for Arizona School Districts manual General Retention Schedule for School Districts and Charter Schools published by the Arizona State Library, Archives and Public Records (based on the testing conducted during the course of the audit)?

+OPEN MEETING LAW A.R.S. § 38-431.01 and § 38-431.02 (See also Attorney General Opinion I00-009)

+- 1. Did the school conspicuously post a statement on its website stating where all public notices of its meetings will be posted, including the physical and electronic locations? - 2.
+Did the school post all public meeting notices on its website? - 3.
+Did the school maintain a record of notices given that includes a copy of each notice that was posted and information regarding the date, time, and place of posting? - 4.
+Were notices and agendas of public meetings posted at least 24 hours before the meeting? - 5.
+Were written minutes prepared or a recording made of Governing BoardGoverning Body meetings?

+PERSONNEL

 Did the school have valid fingerprint clearance cards for 100% of the required personnel as of the testing date?
-A.R.S. §15-183 (C)(5) and A.R.S. §15-512(H) (QUESTIONS #2a THROUGH 2c ONLY APPLY TO NEW HIRES REQUIRED PURSUANT TO A.R.S.
+A.R.S. §15-183 (C)(5) and A.R.S. §15-512(H)

+(QUESTIONS #2a THROUGH 2c ONLY APPLY TO NEW HIRES REQUIRED PURSUANT TO A.R.S.
 15-183(C)(5) TO HAVE VALID FCCS AND DO NOT APPLY IF AN INDIVIDUAL'S FCC HAS EXPIRED.)

-2. For each individual referenced in #1 that did not have a FCC, please provide the following information (provide supplemental pages, if necessary) (See agency guidance available on the Board's website prior to completing these questions) A.R.S. §15-185(C)(5): a.
-Was an application for a FCC on file with the Department of Public Safety (DPS) as of the testing date? b.
-Did DPS receive the application prior to the hire date? c.
-Prior to placement, did the school do all of the following? i) Document the necessity for hiring/placing the individual prior to receiving a FCC? ii) Obtain statewide criminal history information on the individual?
+- For each individual referenced in #1 that did not have a FCC, please provide the following information (provide supplemental pages, if necessary) (See agency guidance available on the Board's website prior to completing these questions) A.R.S. §15-185(C)(5): - a.
+Was an application for a FCC on file with the Department of Public Safety (DPS) as of the testing date? - b.
+Did DPS receive the application prior to the hire date? - c.
+Prior to placement, did the school do all of the following?